oliver-butterley/ma2-2024/index.md

 # Overview

 **Mathematical Analysis 2** is a 9 CFU course, part of the [Engineering Sciences](https://engineering-sciences.uniroma2.it/) bachelor course.
-These pages contain the [lecture notes](/pages/part1) and practical details related to the course.
+These pages contain the practical details related to the course.

 Instructors: